article / Hotspot conflict

 The Irreplaceable Value of Professional Journalism.
 Amidst the information chaos, the value of professional, rigorous, and ethically-guided news reporting becomes even more prominent.
 Despite facing immense difficulties, agencies like Reuters, the Associated Press, Agence France-Presse, and their fact-checking departments are still striving to verify information through limited channels and provide validated reports.
 Supporting independent journalism, especially local journalism operating under high-pressure conditions, is fundamental infrastructure for resisting information pollution.

-Iran's internet may not yet be restored, but the future revealed by AI-generated protest videos has already arrived.
-We are entering an era where seeing is no longer believing, an era where the information environment can be easily polluted.
-This digital fog, which began on the dark streets of Tehran, will eventually envelop us all.
-The solution does not lie in nostalgically calling for the "truth" of the past, but in building a more resilient information verification system, a platform accountability framework, and public cognitive capabilities that adapt to the new technological reality.
-In this protracted war against digital illusions, maintaining a clear mind may be our most fundamental line of defense.
+Iran's internet may not have been restored yet, but the future revealed by AI-generated protest videos has already arrived.
+We are entering an era where seeing is no longer believing, a time when the information environment can be easily polluted.
+This digital fog, which began in the dark streets of Tehran, will eventually envelop us all.
+The solution lies not in nostalgically yearning for the authenticity of the past, but in building a more resilient system of information verification, a framework for platform accountability, and public cognitive capabilities adapted to the new technological reality.
+In this prolonged battle against digital illusions, maintaining a clear mind may be our most fundamental line of defense.